gavrilaf/k8logx/README.md

         pattern: "dispatcher"
 ```

-`namespace` - kube namespace for monitoring
+* `namespace` - kube namespace for monitoring
-`seconds-before` - since seconds from now
+* `seconds-before` - since seconds from now
-`pods` - you can define pods you want to monitor (if section is empty k8logx will monitor all available pods)
+* `pods` - you can define pods you want to monitor (if section is empty k8logx will monitor all available pods)
+* `fields-order` - you are able to define fields output order line by line